Save up to 25%… Shop Our Birthday Sale Now!

 29. How Have Caterpillars With Cordyceps Impacted Modern Science?

-Since then, a much bigger breakthrough was the development of being able to grow Cordyceps militaris mushrooms without the need for the host insect.
+Since then, a much bigger breakthrough has been the development of Cordyceps militaris mushrooms without the need for the host insect.
 This allows for commercial mushroom growers to vastly scale mushroom production to meet worldwide demand while alleviating the demand on the limited wild supply.

 Cordyceps militaris - wild and cultivated